icon-community/icon.community/content/blog/2021/2021-10-26-icon-s-expanding-ecosystem.md

 date: 2021-10-26
 slug: icons-expanding-ecosystem-ec2eaf481be4
 description:
-featured_image:
 ---

-### ICON’s Expanding Ecosystem
+## ICON’s Expanding Ecosystem

-### ICON’s ecosystem growth is expected to accelerate with the launch of ICON 2.0 mainnet and ICON’s interoperability solution, BTP.
+## ICON’s ecosystem growth is expected to accelerate with the launch of ICON 2.0 mainnet and ICON’s interoperability solution, BTP.

 ![](https://cdn-images-1.medium.com/max/800/1*ctspB3ZY9kM8sYbwovXd1Q.jpeg)The ICON Project is at a momentous time in its history as the new mainnet is scheduled for launch by the first week of November ([see recent timeline announcement here](https://twitter.com/helloiconworld/status/1451461964316626947?s=20)).